SNEHATATA/Django-Forms/README.md

 # Django-Forms
-By using CRUD operations, designed forms using Django framework
+Designed forms using Django framework by performing CRUD operations.